 They will go dormant in the winter months and show no leaf on the pond surface.
 Hardy water lilies are considered perennial aquatic plants and will survive the winter provided the rhizome does not freeze.

 They will send up new leaves in Spring when the water temperature is consistently warm and may need feeding to encourage flowers later on.
 When the first leaves reach the surface of the water, push an aquatab into the soil surrounding the rhizome.
 Water lilies in baskets can exhaust their nutrient supply by the second year.
 If their leaves turn light green or yellow or the flowers become small, they might benefit from an aquatic fertiliser.
-Use the feed tabs throughout the summer - these are simply pushed into the soil around the roots and will not upset the nutrient balance of your pond.
+Use XL feed balls in April and again in June - these are simply pushed into the soil around the roots and will not upset the nutrient balance of your pond but will encourage flowering.

 Waterlilies provide much needed shade to the deeper water areas.
 They keep the pond temperature constant and algae growth low whilst providing colourful waterlily flowers on the pond surface.
 Each waterlily bloom will last for a few days and should be removed if possible before it rots and releases exess nutrients into the pond.
 The aim should be to cover 70% of the water surface area with plant leaf growth in the height of summer.
 If your pond is newly planted this will be hard to achieve with waterlilies alone so boost the plant cover by using annual surface cover plants in the short term.